LRSC Assessment

 Placement Rates

 The Academic and Students Affairs Program Coordinator calculates job placement rates on an annual basis.
-The placement rate represents the percentage of total program graduates who obtain employment in, or related to, their field of study or who are seeking additional education.
+The placement rate shows the percentage of program graduates working in their field or pursuing further education.
 The data is collected six months after the end of the academic year to allow students time to obtain employment.

-Cocurricular assessment refers to the improvement of student learning outside of the classroom through activities that provide learning opportunities in support of LRSC’s curricular programs and institutional mission and goals.
+Cocurricular assessment refers to improving student learning outside the classroom through activities that support LRSC's curricular programs and institutional goals.

 Student learning is not exclusive to the classroom.
 Many of LRSC’s general education outcome goals are achieved through experiences outside of the classroom.
 Cocurricular activities at LRSC include: athletics, first-year experience courses, new student orientation, student clubs and organizations, student life and intramurals, and student success services.

 Each co-curricular activity has clearly stated student learning outcomes that align with LRSC’s mission and general education goals.
-The success of these activities is assessed through both standardized and home-grown assessment tools and is measured through enrollment trends and persistence, retention, and graduation rates.
+The success of these activities is assessed using standardized and custom assessment tools.
+It is measured through enrollment trends, persistence, retention, and graduation rates.

-Once per academic year, co-curricular activity supervisors review their activity’s mission and student learning outcomes to ensure they are reflected in the curriculum and align with LRSC’s mission.
+Once per year, co-curricular supervisors review their activity’s mission and student learning outcomes to ensure alignment with LRSC’s mission.
 The Cocurricular Assessment Report will be completed to address the following:

 1. Identify the student learning outcomes assessed during the co-curricular activity that were meaningful and measurable.